 shared public spaces'

-People shoul feel safe, relaxed and secure on the street and not
+People should feel safe, relaxed and secure on the street and

 Protection and priority should be given to people cycling and